-Divorce in New Jersey can involve major legal, financial, and parenting decisions that affect your life long after the case is over.
+Divorce in New Jersey can involve major legal, financial, and parenting decisions that affect your life long after the case is over. f you are considering ending your marriage, our New Jersey divorce lawyers offer free consultations to help you understand your rights, options, and possible next steps.
 Issues such as child custody, child support, alimony, equitable distribution, business interests, retirement assets, and settlement negotiations all need to be handled carefully.

 Lyons & Associates, P.C. represents clients throughout New Jersey from offices in Freehold, Morristown, and Somerville.
 Our divorce lawyers bring experience with complex divorce matters, including insight from Certified Matrimonial Attorneys, while providing compassionate support and strategic advocacy during a difficult time.